Modfwango/Modfwango/docs/DEVELOPMENT.md

     }

     public function testIPCMethod($data) {
-      // This is the method that will be dispatched into the background.
+      // This is the method that will be dispatched into the background Logger::debug("Test::testIPCMethod");
-      Logger::debug("Test::testIPCMethod");
       $ret = null;
       for ($i = 0; $i < $data; $i++) {